spapas/spapas.github.io/content/python-2-3-windows.rst

 * I also check "Add Python 3.6to PATH" (to add the Python 3.6 executable to path)
 * I then just click "Install Now" (this will put Python 3.6 to c:\)

-Right now if you open a terminal window (Windows+R - cmd.exe) and run Python you will initiate the Python 3.6 interpreter.
+Right now if you open a terminal window (Windows+r, cmd.exe) and run Python you will initiate the Python 3.6 interpreter.
 This is useful for just dropping in a Python interpreter.

 Remember the "Install launcher for all users (recommended)" we clicked before?
 This installs